Last Updated: December 13, 2024

 Milestone: A Milestone represents a significant point in time, event in a project, or project objective.
 Technically, in Microsoft Project, it is just a task with zero duration that does not have other types of tasks indented beneath it.
 However, in most software programs, and Microsoft Project is no exception, some features give users a wide range of options.
 Outside of the traditional definition of a milestone, it is possible to mark any type of task, including the Project Summary Task, as a milestone.

 Manually Schedule: Manually Schedule in Microsoft Project allows users to set task start and finish dates without relying on automatic scheduling calculations that are standard in project management software.
 This gives project managers more control over the schedule, allowing for flexibility in planning and accommodating specific project requirements.
 Still, it does raise ethical issues if used, and stakeholders are under the impression a set of rules calculates the schedule.
-Typically Manually Scheduled is not recommended.
+Typically, Manually Scheduled is not a project management idea or concept and is not recommended.
+Do not use this feature unless you have a specific reason.

-Auto Schedule: Auto Schedule in Microsoft Project automatically calculates task start and finish dates based on dependencies, resource availability, and other scheduling constraints that are a function of the scheduling engine.
+Auto Schedule: Auto Schedule in Microsoft Project automatically calculates task start and finish dates based on dependencies, resource availability, and other scheduling constraints imposed by the scheduling engine.
 This feature ensures that changes to one task's schedule dynamically affect the entire project plan, maintaining consistency.
-Recommended.
+It is recommended.

 Constraint Type: Constraint Type in Microsoft Project specifies how a scheduling constraint affects a task's start or finish date.
 There are several types of constraints, including "As Soon As Possible" (ASAP), "As Late As Possible" (ALAP), "Start No Earlier Than" (SNET), "Must Start On" (MSO), and "Finish No Earlier Than" (FNET).
 These constraints influence task scheduling based on specific criteria.